Skip to main content

 2. Install Prometheus Operator and Resources

 Use the following one-liner to download, label, and apply all the necessary Prometheus Operator resources.
-This command uses a helper script, add_labels.sh, to add the appropriate labels for Nova management:
+This command uses the script add_labels.sh, to add the appropriate labels for Nova management:

 LATEST=$(curl -s https://api.github.com/repos/prometheus-operator/prometheus-operator/releases/latest | jq -cr .tag_name)